maiahirsch/maiahirsch.github.io/docs/lab1.md

 Reference: https://sgb1443.github.io/ece4160/Lab1B/

-7. Add a second array that is the same size as the time stamp array.
-Use this array to store temperature readings.
-Each element in both arrays should correspond, e.e., the first time stamp was recorded at the same time as the first temperature reading.
-Then add a command GET_TEMP_READINGS that loops through both arrays concurrently and sends each temperature reading with a time stamp.
-The notification handler should parse these strings and add populate the data into two lists.

 ### Task 7: Time-Stamped Temperature Data Collection

 I extended the previous time-stamp data collection to include temperature readings, ensuring that each temperature measurement corresponds exactly to a recorded time stamp.
 To accomplish this, I added a second global array to store temperature values and implemented a new command, GET_TEMP_READINGS, that collects and transmits both data streams together.